hyphal-domenico/ewallace.github.io/manual/_posts/2023-12-08-lab-tips-tricks.md

 To order via the IDTwebsite:

-- **Sign in**: We have an account for the lab, username ehughes,  ask someone for the password.
+- **Sign in**: We have an account for the lab, username `Wallace Lab`, email wallacelabrna@mlist.is.ed.ac.uk,  ask someone for the password.
 - Order your oligos.
 If you have previously designed
 - **Click**: Continue
 - **Click**: Add to cart